Drawing a person is an important milestone and indicator of child development.

 Drawings also tell us about cognitive development, such as whether children have gained an understanding of using symbols for people and objects that surround them.

-They can only draw things that they know or have experienced.
+Children can only draw what they know or have experienced.

 Their pictures also reflect body awareness, such as what the various parts of the body can accomplish and how they bend and move.

 Drawings can even show if children feel uncomfortable with something about their own bodies.
-Art therapists use children’s drawings of people and their surroundings to help explore emotional development.
+Art therapists analyse children’s drawings of people and their surroundings to assess emotional development.

 Should You Teach Children to Draw People?

-Drawing is a natural, developmental process that does not need to be taught.
+Drawing is a natural developmental process that does not need formal instruction.
 However, children need opportunities to draw frequently in order to reap the many benefits of drawing.

-Children don’t learn to draw a person by being shown by an adult.
-Rather, their increased cognitive understanding and body awareness is reflected in the way their drawings develop.
+Children do not learn to draw people by being shown how by an adult.
+Instead, their drawings develop as their cognitive understanding and body awareness increase.

 Activities such as colouring books, therefore, do little to stimulate creativity and aren’t necessary for “teaching” a child to draw.